 If you are turned away with the kids, the grounds are still quite extensive, and kids are bound to love the colourful mosaics.
 Don’t miss this one off your itinerary, but be mindful of limited public opening times.

 Cost: Free (2.5OR to hire an abaya or dishdasha if you’re not appropriately dressed)

 Opening Times: Daily 8am to 11am, closed Fridays.

 Handy Tip: The visitor car parking is actually in the east wing.
 If you make the mistake of parking in the main worshipper’s car park, it’s well worth moving around to the visitor entrance as little legs are bound to be tired after this one.

 2. Go shopping at Muttrah Souk

-This was good in some respects as it meant we could keep an eye on our wayward three – but also meant we were easy pickings to be accosted.
+This was good in some respects as it meant we could keep an eye on our wayward three – but it also meant we were easy pickings to be accosted for a sale!

 Do take the time to look up!
-Some of the ceilings are just beautiful.
+Some of the ceilings inside the souk are just beautiful.

 Handy tips: The Muttrah Souk is stroller accessible in most parts, and some alleys are a little narrow.
 The restaurants outside the Souk had passable meals and juices but not an extensive range of choices – this place is crying out for a fish and chip shop by the harbour!!!